 An overview of how SEO works

-This is important because 31.7% of search traffic goes to the first piece of content that shows up in the non-paid search results, and searchers are 10 times more likely to click on that first search result than the 10th search result.
+That’s important because 31.7% of search traffic goes to the first piece of content that shows up in the non-paid search results, and searchers are 10 times more likely to click on that first search result than the 10th search result.
 Once you go beyond the first 10 search results, less than 1% of searchers will click through to view your content.

 As Ignite Visibility says, “consumers are using search engines, and if you want them to find you, you need to rank high.”

 - More people visit your content.
-And the people visiting your content are more likely to be the people your products and services are best able to help (and so they’ll more likely to consider making a purchase from you).
+And the people visiting your content are more likely to be the people your products and services are best able to help (and so they’ll be more likely to consider making a purchase from you).

 - More people have the opportunity to view the high-converting sales messages on your site.